 For investors that don't have a specific opinion or investment goal in mind when seeking to gain exposure in a particular sector, the recommendation here is to just buy the broadest market-cap weighted ETF available.
 However, if you want to be more sophisticated and choose a specific type of exposure, I recommend spending the time to evaluate an ETF portfolio closely.

-Whenever you land on a fund's page on ETF.com, you will be presented with this bubble at the top of the page:
+In most cases, whenever you land on a fund's page on ETF.com, you will be presented with a circle that has a letter grade and score inside (as seen in the following image).

 The "A" grade refers to the overall score of the ETF, based on the average between the efficiency and tradability scores.
 However, the "95" is the number that represents an ETF's portfolio fit (out of 100).
 As you can see, if you don't want to perform any further diligence, you can use ETF.com's calculation instead.